chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

   ```
   cp [options] source destination
   ```
-  - **Copy a single file** - Copies the content of source file to destination file.
+  - **Copy a single file** - Copies the content of the source file to the destination file.
     `cp source_file destination_file`<br><br>

   - **Copy multiple files to a directory** - Copies all the files to the given destination directory at once.
     `cp source_files destination_directory_path`<br><br>

-  - **Copy a directory recusively** - Copy all the files and sub directories of source directory to the destination directory.
+  - **Copy a directory recursively** - Copy all the files and subdirectories of the source directory to the destination directory.
     `cp -r [source] [destination]`<br><br>

   - **Copy and show details** - Display each file being copied.